 The Company determined the fair value of the liabilities for the contingent consideration based on a probability discounted cash flow analysis.
 This fair value measurement is based on significant unobservable inputs in the market and thus represents a Level 3 measurement within the fair value hierarchy.
 The fair value of the contingent consideration is based on several factors, such as: the attainment of future clinical, developmental, regulatory, commercial and strategic milestones relating to product candidates for treatment of primary sclerosing cholangitis.
-The discount rate applied ranged from 3.60% to 3.99%.
+The discount rate applied ranged from 3.99% to 4.6%.
 The contingent consideration is evaluated quarterly, or more frequently, if circumstances dictate.
 Changes in the fair value of contingent consideration are recorded in consolidated statements of operations.
 Significant changes in unobservable inputs, mainly the probability of success and cash flows projected, could result in material changes to the contingent consideration liability.
-The change in contingent consideration for the three months ended March 31, 2023 resulted from revaluation.
-For the three months ended March 31, 2022, the Company did not record any expenses related to the contingent consideration liability.
+The change in contingent consideration for the nine months ended September 30, 2023 and September 30, 2022 resulted from revaluation.

 The Company uses foreign exchange contracts (mainly option and forward contracts) to hedge cash flows from currency exposure.
 These foreign exchange contracts are not designated as hedging instruments for accounting purposes.
-In connection with these foreign exchange contracts, the Company recognizes gains or losses that offset the revaluation of the cash flows also recorded under financial expenses (income), net in the condensed consolidated statements of operations.
-As of March 31, 2023, the Company had outstanding foreign exchange contracts for the exchange of USD to NIS in the amount of approximately \$4,647 with a fair value liability of \$95.
+In connection with these foreign exchange contracts, the Company recognizes gains or losses that offset the revaluation of the cash flows also recorded under Finance income, net in the condensed consolidated statements of operations.
+As of September 30, 2023, the Company had outstanding foreign exchange contracts for the exchange of USD to NIS in the amount of approximately \$3,792 with a fair value liability of \$33.
 As of December 31, 2022, the Company had outstanding foreign exchange contracts for the exchange of USD to NIS in the amount of approximately \$4,547 with a fair value liability of \$55.